Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-UDUl59IZntc.md

 ---
-title: "Q&A: Any plans for Switches to divert items?"
+title: "September 15th, 2020 Livestream Q&A: Any plans for Switches to divert items?"
 date: "2020-09-15"
 layout: transcript
 topics: